tahonermann/text_view/README.md

 enumerating [code points](#code-point) in [Unicode] or legacy encodings.
-While it is possible to implement such enumeration using interfaces provided in the standard `<codecvt>` library, doing to is awkward, requires that text be provided as pointers to contiguous memory, and ineffient due to virtual function call overhead (__examples and data required to back up these assertions__).
+While it is possible to implement such enumeration using interfaces provided in the standard `<codecvt>` library, doing to is awkward, requires that text be provided as pointers to contiguous memory, and inefficent due to virtual function call overhead (__examples and data required to back up these assertions__).

 [Text_view] provides iterator and range based interfaces for encoding and decoding strings in a variety of [character encodings](#encoding).
 The